The Nazis & the Holocaust School Trip to Krakow

 The hotel offers 36 modern and comfortable rooms, all with en-suite facilities, TV and radio.
 The hotel also boasts its own bowling alley and games room in the basement!

 Other amenities include a pool table, bar, a restaurant and meeting rooms.
-All this makes Wilga a popular choice for school groups.

 The hotel offers a total of 33 clean and comfortable guest rooms.
 All rooms are ensuite and have air conditioning, television and internet access.